DigitalDieter/LSTM_Music_Generation/README.md

 ![GEN_MUSIC](img/chooe_file_for_gen_music.png)

-After executing the re_train script, you have to select the Numpy weights file which is used as inout for retraining (use arrow keys for selecting)
+After executing the re_train script, you have to select the Numpy weights file which is used as input for retraining (use arrow keys for selecting)

 # Visualized GRU model
 ![GRU_Model](/img/gru_model_plot.png)